 Where can I work?

-Health information managers work in hospitals, physician offices, insurance companies, government agencies, pharmaceutical companies, long-term care facilities, public health settings, consulting firms, computer system design firms, legal offices, and many more.
-According to the U.S. Department of Labor, employment opportunities for health information managers continue to grow much faster than the average for all occupations, with a variety of companies actively recruiting these professionals.
+Health information professionals work in hospitals, physician offices, insurance companies, government agencies, pharmaceutical companies, long-term care facilities, public health settings, consulting firms, computer system design firms, legal offices, and many more.
+According to the U.S. Department of Labor, employment opportunities for health information professionals continue to grow much faster than the average for all occupations, with a variety of companies actively recruiting these professionals.
 The demand for health services is expected to increase as the population ages and technology expands.

 What does Trident Technical College offer?